swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ### Check the results

 Congrats!
 You now have a model served over a REST API!

+This chapter is done, you can check the summary.

+## Summary

+In this chapter, you have successfully:

+1. Installed MLEM
+2. Initialized and configuring MLEM
+3. Updated and ran the experiment to use MLEM to save and load the model
+4. Served the model with FastAPI
+5. Pushed the changes to DVC and Git

+You did fix some of the previous issues:

+- ✅ The model can be saved and loaded with all have required artifacts for future usage.
+The model can be served outside of the experiment context.

 You could serve this model from anywhere.
 Additional services could submit predictions to your model.
 The usage of FastAPI creates endpoints that are automatically documented to interact with the model.

-Check the next chapter of this guide concluding your journey for the next things you could do with your model.
+You can now safely continue to the next chapter of this guide concluding your journey and the next things you could do with your model.

-## Summary

-In this chapter, you have successfully:

-You can now safely continue to the conclusion.

 ## State of the MLOps process